DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

+There are no medical contraindications to cytogenetic testing.
 Informed consent should be obtained prior to arranging the tests.

 Unfortunately, cytogenetic testing is limited by its resolution.
-The different methods can identify small gains and losses of genetic material, as well as larger translocations, but do not allow testing for single nucleotide variations that could contribute to the patient’s condition.
+The different methods can identify small gains and losses of genetic material, as well as larger translocations, but they do not allow testing for single nucleotide variations that could contribute to the patient’s condition.
 There is also the possibility that cytogenetic testing will identify other chromosomal changes that are not necessarily related to the patient’s condition.

 © 2020 DermNet New Zealand Trust.